emtee40/FMHY-wiki/Stream-Site-Grading.md

 ## downloads-anymovies
 ### Score: 6/26
 1. Uses file host which is known for being slow sometimes. 🟡
-1. Site has 1080p but can't be lowered. 🟡
+1. Site has 1080p but it can't be lowered. 🟡
 1. Good for both new and old content. ✔️
 1. Only 1 server which can be inconsistent. ❌
 1. Only has movies so does not need episode auto-next. 🟡